relight14/micropaymentcrawler/replit.md

   - Both tiers preserve conversation context synthesis and use deterministic cache isolation to prevent cross-tier result leakage.
 - **Dual-Mode AI Experience**: Supports both conversational AI and deep research modes, including access to licensed sources and dynamic pricing.
 - **Tiered Research Reports**: Generates AI-powered research reports (executive summaries to comprehensive analyst reports) using Claude, with in-memory caching to optimize API costs.
+- **User-Selected Source Reports**: The `/generate-report` endpoint supports optional `selected_source_ids` parameter, allowing users to build reports from their chosen sources in the Report Builder.
+The system filters sources by ID, generates reports with proper citations from selected materials, and maintains unique cache keys per source selection to prevent report collision.
+Backward compatible with legacy mode when no sources are selected.
 - **Token Expiry Handling**: Implements automatic JWT token validation and a centralized logout callback system for consistent UI updates and user experience upon session expiry.

 ## Feature Specifications